 As a student enrolled in a CCV health science program either part-time or full-time (and born after 1956), you are subject to the Vermont Immunization Law.
 The intent of this law is to ensure that all Vermonters are protected from vaccine preventable diseases.
-Health science programs include: Allied Health Prep Certificate, and the Medical Assisting Associate's degree program.
 You are required to provide CCV with documentation for the immunizations listed below right away.
 A medical hold has been placed on your student account and will remain in effect until all requested documentation is received.
 To be clear, a medical hold does NOT affect your ability to receive financial aid.
 However, you will not be able to register for the next semester(s) while a medical hold is on your account.